Abbildungen der Seite

 Q. Eliz.
 A parlous boy: Go to, you are too shrewd.

 Arch.
-Good madam, be not angry with child.
+Good madam, be not angry with the

 Mess.
 The mighty dukes,